-El Gouna Film Festival Announces CineGouna Springboard Winners
+El Gouna Film Festival Announces CineGouna Springoard Winners

-El Gouna, Egypt – 28 September 2017: El Gouna Film Festival announced the winners of CineGouna Springboard Awards which was held alongside the festival activities as part of the CineGouna Platform.
-Egyptian film critic Safaa Al-Lithy initiated the ceremony by presenting the “Samir Farid” Award, by the Egyptian Crutucs Society which went to the film “Scary Mother” by Ana Urushadze.
+El Gouna, Egypt – 28 September 2017: El Gouna Film Festival announced the winners of CineGouna SpringBoard Awards which was held alongside the festival activities as part of the CineGouna Platform.
+Egyptian film critic Safaa Al-Lithy initiated the ceremony by presenting the “Samir Farid” Award, by the Egyptian Critics Society which went to the film “Scary Mother” by Ana Urushadze.

 The Egyptian film “Two Room and a Parlor” by Sherif Elbendary won El Gouna Film Festival’s Award worth $20,000.
 The Lebanese film “Costa Brava” won the New Century Award worth $10,000 and the film's producer Myriam Sassine received the award.
 The Egyptian film “Abu Zaabal 1989” by Bassam Mortada won the “Creativity” Award, worth $10,000.